bluecraank/cesma-on-premise/README.md

 - Manage Uplinks
 - Backup running-config
 - Restore Backup (ArubaOS tested)
-- See MAC to Port data (with baramundi full support which device is on which port)
+- See Device location (Which device is on which port etc.)
-- See Client status (pinging)
+- See Client online / offline status
 - See Trunks
+- See Port statistics
 - Manage Locations and buildings
 - Get VLANs from switch
 - Get Trunks from switch
 - Upload Pubkeys for SSH
-- Show Live Data from
-- Update untagged VLANs
+- Set Untagged VLAN on Port
+- Set Tagged VLAN on Port
 - Sync VLANs (Create and Sync Name)
-- Wildcards in execution commands
-- Execute commands
-- Logging changes, executions and more
+- Logging
-- Set connection settings for API and SSH
+- API / SSH Connection settings
-- Build on PHP Version 8.1
+- Build on PHP Version 8.1 with Laravel
 - High Performance